Notice to veterinarians

 Effective February 21, 2021, Agriculture and Forestry is no longer conducting testing for the Alberta Companion Animal Tick Surveillance Program.
 The program is transitioning to Alberta Health Services’ Alberta Precision Laboratories with an expected start date in April 2021.
 The new process for submitting ticks to Alberta Precision Laboratories will be communicated once finalized.

 Tick specimens arriving at the Agri-Food Laboratories between February 21 and April 1, will be stored in refrigeration and shipped to Alberta Precision Laboratories for identification and testing that is anticipated to commence after April 1, 2021, and as such results will be delayed.
 It is recommended that Veterinary clinics store ticks in refrigeration and submit them using the new process in April 2021.

-Certain species of tick (such as Ixodes scapularis and Ixodes pacificus) are considered to be possible carriers of Borrelia burgdorferi, the bacteria that causes Lyme disease.
-These ticks will be tested for the presence of the bacteria to better understand the risk of Lyme disease in Alberta.
+Certain species of tick (such as Ixodes scapularis and Ixodes pacificus) are considered to be possible carriers of Borrelia burgdorferi, the bacteria that cause Lyme disease.
+In Alberta, Lyme disease and the condition of carrying the Ixodes species of ticks are provincially notifiable.